Next Scientific Leaps

 $100,000 per year X 10 years “Biosoft” – Center for Physics and Chemistry of Living Systems: This collective of 30 groups seeks to discover the physical properties and mechanisms that govern biological cells, with implications for cancer, hearing loss, heart disease, multiple sclerosis and other diseases.

 $1 million Transmission Electron Microscopy (TEM) Lab: Capable of generating ultra-high resolution visualizations of specimens and materials, the lab will serve 30 groups from areas as diverse as drug development, cancer diagnosis, genetics, defense and renewable energy.
-This is a perfect example of the inter-school sharing of equipment that is too expensive for any one lab to afford, yet can dramatically improve the scientific capabilities of many.
+This is a perfect example of inter-school shared equipment that is too expensive for any one lab to afford, yet can dramatically improve the scientific capabilities of many.

 $100,000 per year and up Graduate Fellowship Fund: Master’s and doctoral students constitute the main workforce in TAU labs and Israel’s future scientists, scholars, inventors, educators and leaders.
 They must be given generous fellowships to help them excel in their research without the worry of supporting themselves and their families.